Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

 \subsubsection{Data Collection of Livestream Shopping Sessions}

-We sampled representative streamers based on the number of subscriptions.
-Some streamers have a huge viewer population (e.g.,two streamers \textit{Viya} and \textit{Jiaqi Li} on Taobao have millions of viewers) whereas some others have a relatively small viewer population (e.g., a farmer streamer had only a few dozen viewers).
-Besides, we also sampled accounts to cover diverse product types.
-On Taobao livestream platform, stream channels are categorized by the type of products.
-There are seven primary categories: Food, Apparel, Beauty, Jewelry, Mother\&Kid, Home, Electric.
-On Douyin, there are no specific categories in livestream shopping.
-Thus, we sampled accounts based on Taobao's product categories.
-We also observed that most livestream sessions were happening in the evening to gain higher customer volume.
-But there were still livestream sessions happening in the morning and afternoon.
-Thus, we selected three time segments for data collection: the morning segment (10 AM-12 PM China Standard Time), the afternoon segment (1 PM-3 PM), and the evening segment (8 PM-11 PM).
-The evening segment is longer than the other two segments to accommodate more livestream sessions happening during the evening.
+Streamers were sampled based on the number of subscriptions, the product type, and livestreaming time of the day.
+Some streamers had a huge subscription population (e.g., two top streamers on Taobao had millions of subscribers) whereas some others had a relatively small subscription population (e.g., a farmer streamer had only hundreds of subscribers).
+To draw a diverse sample, we selected both streamers with small and large numbers of subscribers.
+We also sampled accounts to cover diverse product types.
+On Taobao livestream platform, stream channels were categorized by the type of products, i.e., Food, Apparel, Beauty, Jewelry, Mother\&Kid, Home, and Electric.
+On TikTok, there were no specific livestream shopping categories.
+Thus, we sampled streamers' accounts on the two platforms based on Taobao's seven product categories.
+While most livestream sessions occurred in the evening to gain higher customer volume, there were livestream sessions occurring in the morning and afternoon.
+Thus, we selected three time segments for data collection: the morning segment (10 AM - 12 PM China Standard Time), the afternoon segment (1 PM - 3 PM), and the evening segment (8 PM - 11 PM).
+The evening segment was longer than the other two segments to accommodate for the increased number of livestreaming sessions occurring in the evening.
 The first author conducted the recording task to make sure the sampling strategy was consistent.
-The researcher used a screen recording software to save livestream sessions as video recordings.
-The researcher used an incognito browser to log on to Taobao and Douyin to avoid any recommendation algorithm bias.
+The researcher used screen recording software to save livestream sessions as video recordings.
+The researcher used an incognito mode to log on to Taobao and TikTok to avoid any recommendation algorithm bias.
 All livestream sessions were publicly available.